 Innovative IT teams that use the Smartsheet API see benefits as soon as their integration is up and running.
 The API is a powerful tool for developers that helps ensure a combination of secure data management, automation through webhooks, and the ability to scale Smartsheet throughout your company.

-Looking to build an integration using the Smartsheet API, but not sure exactly where to start?
-Simply follow these five steps, and you’ll be up and running in no time!
+So, do you want to build an integration using the Smartsheet API, but aren’t sure where to start?
+Follow these five steps, which we’ve detailed below: